Cf. the Railway Regulations, Chs. 8 and 9.

-Bane NOR must give its final response to the RUs' infrastructure capacity applications in the regular capacity allocation process for R18 by 22 September 2017.
+Bane NOR will give its final response to the RUs’ infrastructure capacity applications in the regular capacity allocation process for R17 by 23 September 2016.

-A detailed description of the planning process, including deadlines, will be announced in a separate letter to applicants.
+A detailed description of the planning process, including deadlines, will be announced in a separate letter to the RUs.

 Cf. the Railway Regulations, § 8-7.

 Residual capacity can be allocated either for running extra trains or for infrastructure works.

 Prioritisation criteria for operational capacity allocation

 The residual capacity is allocated in the order in which infrastructure capacity applications are received.